adibakshi28/Tap-Android/README.md

 ## Overview

 Tap is an engaging Android game developed using the Unity engine.
 The objective of the game is to test and improve the player's reflexes and timing through a series of interactive challenges.
 This repository contains the complete source code and assets required to build and run the game.
+It has really simple graphics and will run on any android device higher than v5.0

 ## Features